MicrosoftDocs/xamarin-docs/docs/android/user-interface/controls/view-pager/viewpager-and-fragments.md

 `ViewPager` is often used in conjunction with fragments so that it is easier to manage the lifecycle of each page in the `ViewPager`.
-In this walkthrough, `ViewPager` is used to create an an app called **FlashCardPager** that presents a series of math problems on flash cards.
+In this walkthrough, `ViewPager` is used to create an app called **FlashCardPager** that presents a series of math problems on flash cards.
 Each flash card is implemented as a fragment.
 The user swipes left and right through the flash cards and taps on a math problem to